zrmacc/SurrogateRegression/README.md

 ### Description

-This package performs estimation and inference on a partially missing target outcome while borrowing information from a correlated surrogate outcome to increase estimation precision and improve power.
-The target and surrogate outcomes are jointly modeled within a bivariate outcome regression framework.
-Unobserved values of either outcome are regarded as missing data.
-Estimation in the presence of bilateral outcome missingness is performed via an expectation conditional maximization algorithm.
+This package performs estimation and inference on a partially missing target outcome (e.g. gene expression in an inaccessible tissue) while borrowing information from a correlated surrogate outcome (e.g. gene expression in an accessible tissue).
+Rather than regarding the surrogate outcome as a proxy for the target outcome, the target and surrogate outcomes are jointly modeled within a bivariate regression framework.
+Unobserved values of either outcome are treated as missing data.
+In contrast to imputation-based inference, no assumptions are required regarding the relationship between the target and surrogate outcomes.
+However, in order for surrogate inference to improve efficiency, the target and surrogate outcomes must be correlated, and the target outcome must be partially missing.
+Estimation in the presence of bilateral outcome missingness is performed via an expectation conditional maximization either ([ECME](https://www.jstor.org/stable/2337067)) algorithm.
+In the case of unilateral target missingness, estimation is performed using an accelerated least squares procedure.
 A flexible association test is provided for evaluating hypotheses about the target regression parameters.
-The method and its application to eQTL mapping are described in: [Cross-tissue eQTL mapping in the presence of missing data via surrogate outcome analysis](https://www.biorxiv.org/content/10.1101/2020.11.29.403063v1).
+For additional details, see: McCaw ZR, Gaynor SM, Sun R, Lin X: [Leveraging a surrogate outcome to improve inference on a partially missing target outcome](https://onlinelibrary.wiley.com/doi/10.1111/biom.13629) ([bioRxiv](https://www.biorxiv.org/content/10.1101/2020.11.29.403063v4)).
 Also see:

 * [MGMM](https://github.com/zrmacc/MGMM#missingness-aware-gaussian-mixture-models) for estimation of Gaussian Mixture Models in the presence of missing data.